Building payment workflows

 Subscription

-You can create SCA-compliant workflows that allow customers to either save or retrieve a recurring payment method during subscription acquisitions.
-You can also set up workflows for merchant-initiated autorenewals.
+You can create SCA-compliant workflows that allow customers to save or retrieve a recurring payment method during subscription acquisitions and set up workflows for merchant-initiated autorenewals.

 SCA is required for subscription acquisitions but not merchant-initiated auto-renewals.